 From airlines to shipping lines – the Taskforce aims to jointly examine the role of the transport industry in the illegal wildlife trade and aims to identify ways the sector can break the chain between suppliers and consumers.

-At our recent Annual General Meeting in Dublin, IATA unanimously endorsed a
+At the IATA Annual General Meeting in 2016 in Dublin.
+IATA unanimously endorsed a

 MoU with CITES

 In June 2015, IATA signed a